marcelpetersen/mobil/_posts/2019-08-12-the-top-3-risks-of-starting-a-fleet-company-and-how-to-overcome-them.md

 In order to stand out the supposedly oversaturated shared mobility market, you’re going to need to follow two rules.
 The first is to make sure you have a “customer-first” approach.
 Many companies make the mistake of asking their customers to set up an extra payment account instead of offering a prepaid e-wallet system.
 Others only let customers pay via credit card or require them to take an image of where they parked the vehicle, which is a problem if the rider’s smartphone camera is broken - as just one tiny example.
 Think about everything from your customer’s perspective, and you’re already well ahead of the game.

 The second rule is to buy high-quality vehicles.
-Not only does it reduce damage costs in the long run, but it also helps increase employee satisfaction dramatically.
+Not only does it reduce damage costs in the long run, but it also helps increase customer satisfaction dramatically.
 In a city full of shared vehicles, the vehicles that run perfectly and have a longer-lasting battery life will slowly start to dominate the mobility scene.
 Because who wants to ride a kick scooter with broken brakes, or e-bikes with spokes that are bent out of shape?
 Nobody.
 Everyone will avoid a company with low-quality vehicles like the plague after one bad experience.

 ### Choosing the Wrong Software Provider